 Tip 5: Summarize or teach what you learn:

-- It’s a great form of active studying because you’re focusing your brain on recalling all the information so you can basically summarize it for somebody.
+- It’s a great form of active studying, because you’re focusing your brain to recall all the information so you can basically summarize it for somebody.

 - You’re really making sure that you fully understand the subject

 If you’re explaining to somebody who has absolutely no idea about the topic, and they are coming at it from a beginner’s perspective, then you’re really going to have an easy time of pinpointing gaps in your own understanding.